Banking paradise for freelancers

 Where did the concept come from?

-When we started out we were looking more broadly at SMEs and thinking that something needed to change in that market.
-But when we talked to people from medium-sized businesses down to independent workers, we realised that the difference in their requirements is enormous.
 The freelancer community is massive and for a long-time banks have neglected this group.
 Banks business models are based on traditional products like foreign exchange, lending and deposits, which means they naturally focus on bigger businesses.
 That means there's this big community of people that have been really let down and there's a huge amount we can do to help them.

 Freelancers worry about how much tax they owe and whether they're saving enough.
 There's also the pain of keeping all your receipts in a shoebox or plastic bag.
 Another thing is making sure clients pay on time.
 These are big problems for freelancers who generally don't have finance, accounting or legal support.
 When that dawned on us, we realised we should do something about it.